Job Interview Questions: 3 Key Takeaways

 What has been your most significant professional accomplishment?

-Reason employers ask this: The interviewer wants to understand what you value as an accomplishment and what you consider important in your work.
+Reason employers ask this: The interviewer wants to understand what you value as an accomplishment.

-Example answer: “One of my proudest accomplishments was leading a team to design and implement a new social media campaign that increased brand awareness by 50%.
-It was a collaborative effort, and it felt rewarding to see the impact of our work on the company’s overall growth.”
+Example answer: "One of my proudest accomplishments was leading a social media campaign that boosted brand awareness by 50%.
+It was a great team effort and had a real impact on the company’s growth."

 What key skills do you possess that make you a good fit for this role?